vsoch/askci/paper/paper.md

 ## Use Cases

+AskCI Server is branded alongside the discourse server ask.ci as the two can serve different needs for the same community.
+While ask.ci [@askci] is akin to a discussion based forum where concepts might appear on many topics scattered across the site, AskCI Server [@askci-server] provides a single article for each concept.
 AskCI Server can support the following properties and use cases:

 ### Version Control